 - Helping you to clarify what is truly important and meaningful to you – i.e your values – then use that knowledge to guide, inspire and motivate you to change your life for the better – even when times are tough.

 - Emphasising the crucial nature of self-care and giving you tools and techniques to help you to develop self-compassion and treat yourself kindly.

-A 55 minute session costs £45
+A 55 minute session Monday to Friday costs £50.

 The type of therapeutic approach I use is proven to be effective in just a few sessions.
 To start with, I would normally suggest a minimum of 4 weekly sessions - this will ensure you get a good feel for what therapy can offer you and if it is right for you just now.
 After 4 sessions we will have a discussion and agree a way forward that you are comfortable with.
 You may decide not to continue, and that is absolutely fine.
 You will never be pressured to have more sessions than you want or need.

 Yes.
 I provide telephone counselling and video counselling.
 If you are unsure whether this might be right for you then we could try a short 20 minute session using either phone or video - this can help you decide.

 I understand that life is busy and things happen and if you need to cancel or re-arrange within 24 hours notice there is no charge.
 However, I charge £20 for sessions that are cancelled with less than 24 hours notice or missed.